Purchases made through links earn us a small commission, at no extra cost to you.

 Our Day Trip to Dry Tortugas and Fort Jefferson

 Our day trip to Dry Tortugas National Park started bright and early.
-At 8:00 am we were already on board the Yankee Freedom III, setting sail from Key West.
+At 8:00 am we were already on board the Yankee Freedom III ferry, setting sail from Key West.

 Shortly after the ferry to Dry Tortugas left Key West, we were enjoying a light breakfast of breads, cereals and fresh fruits, served buffet style.
 We were really glad our meals for the day were provided on-board since it saved us having to bring food along.